 Alternative: Chlorpromazine, Haloperidol, Amitryptiline, Doxepin, Clomipramine, Maprotiline, Clonazepam, Triazolam, Oxazepam

-Contrast to be avoided: Contrast dye with idodine (ionic), Gadoliniumchelate
+Contrast to be avoided: Contrast dye with iodine (ionic), Gadoliniumchelate

 Albumin solution, NaCl and Ringers solution could be used as plasma substitute.

-MCAS patients who already had anaphylaxis should always carry an emergency kit with them, containing the following for example:
+MCAS patients, who went into anaphylactic shock in the past, should always carry an emergency kit with them, containing the following for example:

-Ceterizine or Fenistil liquid, Celestamine N liquid and in the case of occuring breathing and circulatory issues an additional epinephrine pen like Fastject Autoinjektor (learn how to use the pen!) has to be carried with you.
+Ceterizine or Fenistil liquid, Celestamine N liquid, and in case of breathing and circulatory issues an additional epinephrine pen, like Fastject Autoinjektor (learn how to use the pen!).

 For patients with asthmatic issues an inhaler containing Salbutamol helps.